 SNOMED CT Ireland

-Ireland became the 29th member of SNOMED International on November 2016, during 2017, the HSE are putting structures in place to commence the implementation of SNOMED
+Ireland became the 29th member of SNOMED International on November 2016.
+In 2017, the HSE put structures in place to commence the implementation of SNOMED

 To apply for an affiliate licence register on the Landing Page,